youtube/cobalt/src/cobalt/content/fonts/README.md

       weight.

-## Package font categories
+### Package Font Categories
-Each package contains values for the following categories, which specifies the fonts from each category included within the package:
+Each package contains values for the following categories, which specify the fonts from each category included within the package:
   *  'package_named_sans_serif':
        Named sans-serif fonts.